collocations.org

 He left the table in a hurry.

-Please lay the table for six.
+Please set the table for six.

-You clear the table and I''ll wash the dishes.
+You clear the table and I'll wash the dishes.

 book, reserve